 Yes.
 Such inquiries are permitted under the ADA because either they would not be disability-related or, because the pandemic is truly severe, they would be justified under the ADA standards for disability-related inquiries of employees.
-However, the Ohio Department of Health's Stay Safe Order states that employers should not require a doctor's note to validate the illness or return to work of employees sick with acute respiratory illness, due to the health care system's extremely busy status.

 As a practical matter, doctors and other health care professionals may be too busy during and immediately after a pandemic outbreak to provide fitness-for-duty documentation.
 Therefore, new approaches may be necessary, such as reliance on local clinics to provide a form, a stamp, or an e-mail to certify that an individual does not have or has recovered from COVID-19.